 ‘Rajasthan’ means ‘The land of Kings’ and it’s rich cultural heritage is testimony to this name.
 For a considerable length of time, the maharajas encouraged human expression and art, prompting a rich culture in this sandy heaven.
 Regardless of whether you’re taking a camel ride on the dunes, investigating the detailed imperial structures or tasting the local dishes, Rajasthan rarely ever disappoints.

-Enough has been written & said about the usual tourist haunts of Rajasthan such as Jaipur, Ajmer, Udaipur, Jodhpur, Jaisalmer & Bikaner.
+Enough has been written & said about the usual tourist places in Rajasthan such as Jaipur, Ajmer, Udaipur, Jodhpur, Jaisalmer & Bikaner.
 One would be surprised to find much more character and inherent Rajasthani culture and heritage in the lesser known destinations of Ranakpur & Kumbhalgarh.
 Forming a neat little triangle along with Udaipur, these 2 destinations have a lot to offer!

 Ranakpur, District Pali, Rajasthan